 - muscle cramps

-For the average athlete supplements should not be required if they are eating a well balanced diet slightly higher in carbohydrates for energy production.
+For the average athlete supplements are not recommended if they are eating a well balanced diet slightly higher in carbohydrates for energy production.
 For the high performance athlete it is advisable to refer to your local Sport Organization for the guidelines for supplementation recommendations.